SoccerStatsUS/s2/README.md

 #### Soccermetrics

-# Negative binomial distribution matches number of goals scored by a team (?)
-# Some people also us e poisson models though.
-#
 Difference vs ratio question about scores.

 Is a 3-1 victory more like a 6-2 or a 6-4 victory?

 Determines motivations of teams.

 http://www.wagerlines.net/lib/etj.pdf